patzm/patzm.github.io/_posts/2023-01-31-boinc-setup.md

 And now: I have 100% CPU utilization 🥵😅🎉:
 ![cpu-utilization]({{ site.baseurl }}/images/2023-01-31/cpu-utilization.png)
+Right now, the only workload I could find was from the project [World Community Grid](https://www.worldcommunitygrid.org/), an early initiative by IBM Corporate Social Responsibility.
+I would also like to contribute to (i.e. compute for 😏) [Rosetta@home](https://boinc.bakerlab.org/), but there were no CPU tasks ready at the time of setup.

 Oh, and this also means that my power consumption went from ~120 W to 240W ⚡🔋.
 So at 26 ct/kWh (yes, Ökostrom) that is roughly 250 💶 per year 🙈.